Kumaon chieftaincy: Nepalese invasion and its defeat

 In the latter half of the 18th century, the power of Kumaon was on decline, as the prince Mahendra Chand was unable to properly administer the country and conflicts with other neighbouring kingdoms, natural calamities, intrigues and dissensions further weakened the kingdom.

 Seeing this opportunity, in 1791 the Kingdom of Nepal invaded Kumaon.
 Gorkha army led by the Gorkha commanders Bahadur shah, Kazi Jagjit Pande, Amar Singh Thapa and Sur Singh Thapa set to attack Kumaon from Doti.
 One regiment went from Kali Kumaon to Sor, another set out to capture Visung.
 When the news of the sudden invasion reached Almora, Mahendra Chand summoned his troops and taking a contingent with him moved towards Gangolihat.

 A painting by Hyder Young Hearsay showing him and William Moorcroft disguised as Indians meeting Tibetans on horseback while travelling to Kailash Manasarovar, where Europeans were not allowed, 1812, before Kumaon came under British jurisdiction.
 They were arrested on their way back by Nepali authorities stationed in Kumaon.

 Amar Singh Thapa with his troops attacked the Kumaoni contingent but he was defeated and he escaped.
 However, a few hours later he came back with a larger army and better preparation, and totally surrounded Kumaon from the west.
-Mahendra Chand hearing about the defeat and death of his uncle, Diwan (Prime Minister) Lal Singh, became nervous and fled, thus Gorkhas finding their path clear reached and captured Almora and Kumaon was annexed to the Kingdom of Nepal. kingdom of Garhwal was also annexed by the Gorkhas in 1804, after they accepted the suzerainty of the Qing dynasty and could optimise their resources on expansion again.
+Mahendra Chand hearing about the defeat and death of his uncle, Diwan (Prime Minister) Lal Singh, became nervous and fled, thus Gorkhas finding their path clear reached and captured Almora and Kumaon was annexed to the Kingdom of Nepal.
+The Kingdom of Garhwal was also annexed by the Gorkhas in 1804, after they accepted the suzerainty of the Qing dynasty and could optimise their resources on expansion again.